You Are Here: Home » Find People » National Advisory Neurological Disorders And Stroke Council (NANDSC) »

 Research Project and Center Awards

-The Council reviewed a total of 1,945 research project and center applications; of this total, 1,182 applications had primary assignment to NINDS, and 616 of them (52.1 percent) were recommended for support in the amount of $171.3 million first-year direct costs.
-It is anticipated that, of the research grants competing at this Council, NINDS will be able to pay first-year direct costs of approximately $40.4 million.
+The Council reviewed a total of 4,265 research project and center applications (including ARRA applications); of this total, 2,400 applications had primary assignment to NINDS, and 1,076 of them (44.8 percent) were recommended for support in the amount of $377.4 million first-year direct costs.
+It is anticipated that, of the research grants competing at this Council, NINDS will be able to pay first-year direct costs of approximately $152.9 million.

 Senator Jacob Javits Neuroscience Investigator Awards

 The Senator Jacob Javits Neuroscience Investigator Awards are made to distinguished investigators who have a record of scientific excellence and productivity, who are actively pursuing an area of research of strategic importance, and who can be expected to continue to be highly productive for a seven-year period.
 Candidates are nominated and selected at each Council meeting.
-At this meeting, the Council recommended three investigators as Javits awardees.
+At this meeting, two Javits awards were recommended.

 Small Business Innovation Research and Small Technology Transfer Award Programs